Skip to content

 Per-Object-Type Matching Rules

-These cmdlets manage matching rules in simple (per-object-type) mode, where rules are defined at the connected system level.
+These cmdlets manage matching rules in simple (per-object-type) mode, where rules are defined at the Connected System level.

 Get-JIMMatchingRule

-Retrieves matching rules for a connected system.
+Retrieves matching rules for a Connected System.

 Syntax